flokapi/serial-justice-contracts/README.md

-Create an `.env ` file and paste the private key of the wallet you previously created.
+Create an `.env ` file and paste the private key of the previously created wallet.

 ````
 PRIVATE_KEY=XXXXXXXXXXXXXXXX